What is a pelvic exam?

 Your healthcare provider will know certain results right away after your pelvic exam.
 If a Pap or HPV test was done, those results typically take a few days.

-Do pregnant women need pelvic exams?
+Do pregnant people need pelvic exams?

-Do menopausal women need pelvic exams?
+Do people in menopause need pelvic exams?

 A note from Cleveland Clinic: